ResCP: Reservoir Conformal Prediction for Time Series Forecasting

 Then the \gls{esn} state map ${\text{ESN}_{\bm\theta}: \vx_{\leq t}\mapsto {\vh}_t\in\mathbb R^{D_h}}$ is well-defined and causal with fading memory (i.e., the output only depends on the past and present inputs), and there exist a constant $L_X > 0$ such that for all histories $\vx_{\leq t},\vx_{\leq t}'$:

-\end{assumption} Assumption~\ref{ass:esn} tells us that the reservoir state evolves in a stable and predictable manner: past inputs influence the state in a controlled, decaying way, and small perturbations are eventually washed out from the reservoir's state.
+\end{assumption} Assumption~\ref{ass:esn} tells us that reservoir has stable and contractive dynamics: past inputs influence the state in a controlled, exponentially decaying way, and small perturbations are eventually washed out from the reservoir's state.
 These assumptions are commonly used in \gls{rc}~\citep{grigoryeva2019differentiable, gallicchio2011architectural}.

 \begin{assumption}[Continuity of the conditional law] Let $\mathbb P(r_{t+H}\in \sR \mid \vx_{\leq t})$ denote the conditional law of $r_{t+H}$ given the past.
 Then for every $r\in\mathbb R$ the map

 is continuous in $\vx_{\leq t}$ with respect to $d_{\mathrm{fm}}$, i.e.